QBRC/Jacksonate/README.md

 The Jacksonate library also includes a ``DataPackage`` class, along with both a custom serializer and deserializer, to enable easy output of a "datapackage.json" JSON object that implements the dataprotocols "Data Package" specification.

-Simply annotate the classes that should be inclucded in your datapackage.json as follows:
+Simply annotate the classes that should be included in your datapackage.json as follows:
 ```java
 @DataPackageClass(url="user")
 ```